18 month mark quarterly update

 Washing car windsheilds at a stop light

-Making food-based prizes for those who keep their comitments to come to church
+Making food-based prizes for those who keep their comitments to come to

 uno tournaments